Who can take Erasmus+ courses at Atlantic?

 - Sign a MoU (Memorandum of Understanding); legally binding document between institutions/institutions and companies.

 - List us as one of the partners in a KA2 project (Key Action 2 encourages organisations across Europe to form strategic partnerships with each other to develop and use innovative methods in teaching, training, and youth work, and to share these results with the wider community)

 - Please see the details at the following link: http://ec.europa.eu/programmes/erasmus-plus/opportunities/organisations_en

 Accommodation is provided upon request and depending on availability.

-We offer the following types of accommodation: Apartment, Host Family, B&B and Hotel
+We offer the following types of accommodation: Apartment and Host Family

 When and where are courses held?

 General English courses are held throughout the year while for our Erasmus+ courses please see the calendar at https://euprojects.atlantic.ac/wp/2018-19-calendar/